tdayris/bigr_epicure_pipeline/README.md

 Hit the white "save" button at the bottom left of the form.

-## Adit the template with your current work
+## Edit the template with your current work

 Back to the "Template" page we saw earlier, a new line should be displayed with our new template.
 Click on the line and the right section of the page should display dedicated informations about this template.